truenas/documentation/content/en/truecommand/admins/settings.md

 ---
-title: "Settings"
+title: "TrueCommand Settings"
 description: "Using the Administration page to adjust the License, Certificates, LDAP, SSL, Alerts, and other TrueCommand options."
-weight: 4
+weight: 20
-tags: ["TrueCommand"]
+tags: ["TrueCommand Administrators"]
 ---

 The **Administration** page shows additional system details and offers a variety of TrueCommand configuration options.